4. The Carbon Cycle

 4.3 Balancing the Carbon Cycle

 Over the long term, hundreds of thousands of years, movement of carbon between reservoirs is in equilibrium such that the reservoir sizes stay about constant.
 However, on shorter time scales, hundreds to thousands of years, carbon can become “overloaded” in certain reservoirs leading to temperature fluctuations that can influence glacial and interglacial climates on the planet.
 This overloading occurs when something causes a flux to change.
-If a flux increases and starts moving carbon into a reservoir faster than fluxes are removing carbon from that reservoir, the reservoir will grow while another shrinks (Figure 3A.4.3).
+For example, if a flux increases and starts moving carbon into a reservoir faster than fluxes are removing carbon from that reservoir, the reservoir will grow while another shrinks (Figure 3A.4.3).
 This happens when the cycle is not in balance.

 Two diagrams showing a simplified cycle of two reservoirs and two fluxes.
 Reservoirs are shown in boxes labeled Reservoir 1 and Reservoir 2.
 Fluxes are shown as arrows labeled Flux A (going from Reservoir 1 towards Reservoir 2) and Flux B (going from Reservoir 2 towards Reservoir 1).
 Left: Flux A moves material from Reservoir 1 to Reservoir 2.
 It is the same size as Flux B moving material from Reservoir 2 back to Reservoir 1.
 The fluxes balance each other, so neither reservoir grows.
 The cycle is in equilibrium.
 Right: Flux A has grown in size and moves more material from Reservoir 1 into Reservoir 2 than is being moved from Reservoir 2 back to Reservoir 1 by Flux B (which has not changed in size).
 Reservoir 2 grows in size while Reservoir 1 shrinks.
 The fluxes do no balance each other and the cycle is out of equilibrium.